Pricing Strategy: How to Precisely Price Your Product

 - At what price would you consider the product starting to get expensive, so that it is not out of the question, but you would have to give some thought to buying it?
 (Expensive, Will Buy)

 - At what price would you consider the product to be a bargain, a great buy for the money?
 (Inexpensive, Will Buy)

 When asking these questions, a customer may give you feedback about the best revenue model for them.

-Most startups use one of these eight revenue models:
+Most business use one of these eight revenue models: